Denton24646/cryptoTools/README.md

 # cryptoTools
-Some basic projects in python around cryptocurrencies that I'm interested in
+Some basic crypto projects in python